basakankit/Tick-Tack-Toe/README.md

-This a Tick-Tack-Toe game programmed in java using Swing.
+This a Tick-Tack-Toe game GUI programmed in java using Swing.